the green fields experience

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn." ~ Benjamin Franklin

 The quest for beauty, goodness and excellence is woven into every dimension of life at Green Fields.
 It can be seen in the strength and diversity of our community, as well as in the comfort that students find in the learning environment of our green, open campus.
 We see it in the warmth and intellectual nature of the learning environment — and in the educational excellence that comes from a long tradition of an independent model of educational philosophy and methods.

-Green Fields Graduate of 2016 Madelyn exemplifies what it means to be a Green Fields student.
-She has attended Green Fields since the 2nd grade and her drive for success is unparalleled.
-Her creative voice has taken shape this past year in the form of her Senior Masterwork, an original play written and directed by Madelyn which starred actors from the Tucson community.
-She will go on this year to attend the Honor's College at the University of Arizona.
-Madelyn aspires to work in film when she’s older and enjoys writing in her free time.
+Madeyo exemplifies what it means to be a Green Fields student.
+His spirit and drive is unparalleled.
+For his Senior Masterwork, he wrote and directed an original play starring actors from the Tucson Community.
+He attends the Honors College at the University of Arizona and aspires to work in film.
+He enjoys writing in his free time.

 Winnie is a dancer, painter, and choreographer.
 She attended Fordham University and the Alvin Ailey American Dance Theater’s BFA program where she studied both dance and theology.
 In 2014, she founded the Mook Dance Company, performing at the Actors Fund Arts Center, the DUMBO Dance Festival, and the 5X5 Dance Festival.
 Winnie also dances with Exit 12 and the Ballet Theatre Company and is the Co-Artistic Director of the Hudson Valley Youth Ballet.